great-expectations/great_expectations/CONTRIBUTING_CODE.md

 # Contribute a code change

-To request or submit a Great Expectations documentation or code change, the following options are available:

-- Join the [Great Expectations Slack community](https://greatexpectations.io/slack) and make your suggestion in the [#contributing](https://greatexpectationstalk.slack.com/archives/CV828B2UX) channel.

-- If you need a documentation change, or a change that doesn't require local testing, see the [README](https://github.com/great-expectations/great_expectations/tree/contributing-and-style-readme/docs) in the `docs` repository.

-- If you want to modify existing Great Expectations code, or you want to submit a new feature or a custom Expectation, you'll need to complete the following tasks:
+To modify existing Great Expectations code, you complete the following tasks:

     - [Fork and clone the Great Expectations repository](#fork-and-clone-the-great-expectations-repository)